hleclerc/PrepArg/README.md

 `BARG` means boolean argument (a flag).

+`IARG` means integer argument (with corresponding checks).

+`EARG` means final argument.
+If used, it is an integer (-1 by default) that describes the first non managed argument.

 Arguments of `SARG()`, `BARG()`, ... are:

 * char for single letter options (-s, -b, ...). as specified by the gnu conventions, multiple options (specified with the single char versions) may follow a hyphen delimiter in a single token if the options do not take arguments.
 Thus, ‘-abc’ is equivalent to ‘-a -b -c’.